anamulislamshamim/security_analyst_portfolio/use_playbook_to_respond_to_phishing_attack/README.md

-# I am a level-one security operations center (SOC) analyst at a financial services company.
+I am a level-one security operations center (SOC) analyst at a financial services company.
 Previously, I received a phishing alert about a suspicious file being downloaded on an employee's computer.
 After investigating the email attachment file's hash, the attachment has already been verified malicious.
-Now that I have this information, I must follow my organization's process to complete my investigation and resolve the alert.
+Now that I have this information, I must follow my organization's process to complete my investigation and resolve the alert. <br>
 #
-# my organization's security policies and procedures describe how to respond to specific alerts, including what to do when I receive a phishing alert.
+my organization's security policies and procedures describe how to respond to specific alerts, including what to do when I receive a phishing alert. <br>
 #
-# In the playbook, there is a flowchart and written instructions to help I complete my investigation and resolve the alert.
+In the playbook, there is a flowchart and written instructions to help I complete my investigation and resolve the alert.
 At the end of my investigation, I will update the alert ticket with my findings about the incident.